 - i.
 Restricting physical access to workstations to only authorised personnel. - ii.
 Securing workstations (screen lock or logout) prior to leaving area to prevent unauthorised access. - iii.
 Enabling a password-protected screen saver with a short timeout period to ensure that workstations that were left unsecured will be protected. - iv.
 Complying with all applicable password policies and procedures. - v.
 Ensuring that monitors are positioned away from public view.
 If necessary, install privacy screen filters or other physical barriers to public viewing. - vi.
 Ensuring workstations are used for authorised purposes only. - vii.
 Never installing unauthorised software on workstations. - viii.
 Storing all confidential information on network servers. - ix.
-Keeping food and drink away from workstations in order to avoid accidental spills. - x.
-Complying with the Anti-Virus policy.
+Keeping food and drink away from workstations in order to avoid accidental spills.

-Password Security
+5. Password Security

-Requirements:
+5.1 Requirements:

-i.
-All system-level passwords (Administrator, etc.) must be changed on a regular 90 days basis, as a minimum.

-- ii.
-All user-level passwords (e.g., email, web, desktop computer, etc.) must be changed at least every six months. (in most cases they are programmed with 90 prompt to change password) - iii.
-All user-level and system-level passwords must conform to the standards described below.
+- i.
+All system-level passwords (Administrator, etc.) must be changed on a regular 90 days basis, as a minimum. - ii.
+All user-level passwords (e.g., email, web, desktop computer, etc.) must be changed at least every six months. (in most cases they are programmed with 90 prompt to change password)